atlarge-research/continuum/README.md

 ## Setup (0 - 15 minutes)
 For this demo, we will use Continuum with Google Cloud Platform (GCP) as the infrastructure provider of choice.
-We use GCP over QEMU, the infrastructure provider used in our CCGRID paper, as it provides similar functionality and benchmark results, but is much easier to set up.
+We use GCP over QEMU, the infrastructure provider used in our CCGRID paper, as it provides similar functionality and benchmark results but is much easier to set up.
 QEMU requires the user to have powerful hardware and perform complex installation and configuration steps.
 With GCP, this is handled by the cloud provider instead of the user.
-With a GCP Free Trial account, there are no costs of using Continuum with GCP.
+With a GCP Free Trial account, using Continuum with GCP is free.
-Otherwise, the cost of using GCP is limited to several dollars at most.
+Otherwise, the cost of using GCP is usually limited to several dollars.
+Please get in touch with us if you would like to replicate our results using QEMU.

 Continuum with GCP requires the user to have a single computer with internet access.
-Continuum has been tested with the Ubuntu 20.04 operating system, and it is highly recommended to use this operating system to replicate our results.
+Continuum has been tested with the Ubuntu 20.04 operating system, and we highly recommend using this operating system to replicate our results.
-Other operating systems can potentially work as the main software requirements of our framework (Docker, Python, Ansible, Terraform) are available on many operating systems.
+Other operating systems can work as the main software requirements of our framework (Docker, Python, Ansible, Terraform) are available on many operating systems.
 However, we can only guarantee successful execution on Ubuntu 20.04.
-In the absence of a physical machine with Ubuntu 20.04, a virtual machine can be used.
+A physical or virtual machine with Ubuntu 20.04 can be used.
 Any virtual machine provider can be used - we provide an example at the bottom of this README of how to create an Ubuntu 20.04 virtual machine on a physical Ubuntu installation using QEMU.

 ## Installation (5 minutes)